Jake Burger Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in the league.
+- The 8.4 strikeouts per nine innings put together by the Orioles pitching staff ranks 20th in MLB.

-- The Orioles have a 5.33 team ERA that ranks 27th across all MLB pitching staffs.
+- The Orioles' 5.38 team ERA ranks 26th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.